Opera star Christa Ludwig dies at 93 | DW | 26.04.2021

 Vienna would become her main stage

 By the mid-1950s, Ludwig had taken on a range of roles and gained experience on stages in Frankfurt, Darmstadt and Hanover.
-As fate would have it, the singer then received a unique offer from the Vienna State Opera to join its legendary ensemble.
-That is when Christa Ludwig's international career truly kicked off.
+Her international career truly kicked off when she received a unique offer from the Vienna State Opera to join its legendary ensemble.

-From then on, she regularly performed at the Salzburg Festival, while also debuting at many significant European opera houses and the New York Metropolitan Opera up until 1959.
+From then on, Ludwig regularly performed at the Salzburg Festival, while also debuting at many significant European opera houses and the New York Metropolitan Opera up until 1959.

 One year later, Ludwig sang at the Milano Scala for the first time, where she was hugely celebrated, just as she was everywhere else.
 Audiences in Milan cheered the pure, pristine, rich sound of her voice as she was able to master a wide range of nuances.
 The intensity of her performance was also unmatched.